Adamtaranto/TE-splitter/scripts/README.md

 **tsd-tir-interval-finder.py**

+This script is designed to screen two genomic windows for TIR candidates with TSDs using kmer matching.

-Takes a fasta file containing one sequence and range coords for two non-overlapping windows in the sequence.
+It takes as input a fasta file containing one sequence and range coords for two non-overlapping windows in the sequence.

+Algo overview:

-Extracts all kmers from the left window and then searches for matches in the reverse complement of the right window within max 'n' mismatches.
+- Extract all kmers from the left window and then searches for matches in the reverse complement of the right window within max 'n' mismatches.

-Screen all pairs for direct repeats (posible Target Site Duplications) flanking the left and right TIRs.
+- Screen all pairs for direct repeats (posible Target Site Duplications) flanking the left and right TIRs.

+Caveats:

+- This tool is not optimised for speed or large search regions.
+- Does not perform alignment of candidate TIRs (i.e. only tolerates mismatches, not gaps).
+- Only detects terminal k bases of a TIR, actual TIRs may be longer on manual inspection.

 *data/mintest.fa*
 ```